Drug And Alcohol Addiction In Nashua, New Hampshire

 Nashua Substance Abuse Statistics

-The Greater Nashua area experienced a 243% increase in Neonatal Abstinence Syndrome in newborns from the years 2012 to 2016.
+The Greater Nashua area experienced a 243% increase in Neonatal Abstinence Syndrome in newborns over the past decade.

 Almost half, 48.2%, of all Nashua residents who reported alcohol use also reported binge drinking.